Natural Language Processing with NoSQL and JavaScript

 Feature Scaling

-Now comes one of the most important parts in the entire process.
-Featurizing or Feature Scaling.
-The idea behind feature scaling is that we take our input values and we create an even length of values scaling from 0 to 1.
-In other words, we try to normalise our data.
+Now comes one of the most important parts of the entire process.
+Featurising (or Feature Scaling).
+The idea is that we take our input values and create an even length of values scaling from 0 to 1.
+We’re trying to normalise our data.

 Feature scaling is especially important for regressions.

-For our case we'll take a simple approach: we'll take our unique list of word tokens and iterate through it; For each input value, we'll either return a 0 (token doesn't exist) or a 1 (token exists).
+For our case, we’ll take a simple approach.
+We’ll grab our unique list of word tokens and iterate through it.
+For each input value, we’ll return either a 0 (token doesn’t exist) or a 1 (token exists).

-We need to do this step for all the documents in our database and later on we need to convert the new incoming sentences (these are new reviews, on which we'd like to make sentiment analysis) to 0s and 1s.
+We need to do this for all the documents in our database.
+Later, we’ll also need to convert new incoming sentences (new reviews we want to analyse) into 0s and 1s.

 [ love, film, completely, hate ] // unique word list